ninja3011/riscv-cpu-core/README.md

 # Combinational Logic

+-Combinational Logic can be thought of as logic that works in a procedural manner.
+One after the other.
+Here we are taking the example of AND(ing) 2 signals and of 2 signals.

 ### 2-Input Logic
 ![calculator](https://github.com/ninja3011/riscv-cpu-core/blob/master/myth_day3_2.PNG)

 ### Vectors (signals)
+- Easy way to visualize is to imagine a different wire for each index of the vector.
+This is not how it always happens however, there are protocols which help transmit vectors through a single wire as well.

 ![calculator](https://github.com/ninja3011/riscv-cpu-core/blob/master/myth_day3_3.PNG)

 ### Mux Using ternary
+- Ternary can be thought of as (cond) ? (execute if true) : (execute if false) ; very similar to an if-else block.
 ![calculator](https://github.com/ninja3011/riscv-cpu-core/blob/master/myth_day3_4.PNG)

 ### Combinational Calculator
+- A basic Combinational calculator made with a ternary operator.
 ![calculator](https://github.com/ninja3011/riscv-cpu-core/blob/master/myth_day3_6.PNG)

 ### Counter
+- Counter shows us the power of retiming which is made super simple in TLV.
+Think of adding a Flip-Flop ahead of the signal so the previous value of the signal can be accessed.
 ![calculator](https://github.com/ninja3011/riscv-cpu-core/blob/master/myth_day3_5.PNG)

 # Sequential Logic